ShihabHashib/CaseConverterNextJS/README.md

 1. Enter text in the textarea.
 2. Choose the desired case conversion using the provided buttons.
-3. Optionally, click the "Copy to Clipboard" button to copy the converted text.
+3. Optionally, click the "Copy" button to copy the converted text.

 ## License